vladlendv/test-kubernetes-cluster-with-vagrant/README.md

 ```
 git clone https://github.com/vladlendv/test-kubernetes-cluster-with-vagrant.git
 ```
-You can also set the desired number of nodes by editing these values ​​in the wagent file.
+You can also set the desired number of nodes by editing these values ​​in the Vagrantfile.
 If this number is changed, remember to update setup-hosts.sh script with the new hosts IP details in /etc/hosts of each VM.

 NOTE: to bypass the blocking we use the following link at the beginning of the file
 ```